 Going on to train in mindfulness and mindfulness-based pain management (MBPM) it was clear to me that people benefited from this mind body connection especially when life becomes overwhelming and we face challenges or change.

 Since 2001, I have facilitated programmes in body and breath awareness, natural birthing and outdoor activities ( land and water ) both on the east Coast and west coast of Ireland.
 More recently, having completed my training in mindfulness based pain (and illness) management (MBPM) I have been delivering mindfulness and mindfulness in nature ( forest bathing ) programmes to foster health, wellbeing and happiness to individuals, corporate organisations and government departments.

-I hold a BA Degree in Outdoor Education.I am a certified BKS Iyengar Yoga teacher, Active Birth facilitator, Breathworks UK Mindfulness teacher (MBPM), Mindful ageing ( Mindfulness Association UK)
+I hold a BA Degree in Outdoor Education.I am a certified BKS Iyengar Yoga teacher, Active Birth facilitator, an accredited Breathworks UK Mindfulness teacher (MBPM), Mindful ageing ( Mindfulness Association UK)

 My own unique set of conditions fostered this need inside myself to further develop my own support system as a way to continue to support and meet the needs of others.

 A deeper journey of personal practice and formal training in Mindful meditation, Vipassana (Silent meditation ) Mindfulness, Mindful movement, Loving kindness and Self Compassion gave me the space and opportunity to explore who I am and what matters most in my life, this mindful life I now choose to have.
 It continues to be an interesting and enjoyable journey.